privat/llme/README.md

 ```

 Qwen3-Coder-30b is a nice model.
-Smaller models can can also works.
+Smaller models can also works.
 See the [benchmark](benchmark.md) for a comparison.